privacyguides/privacyguides.org/docs/data-redaction.md

 ![ExifTool logo](assets/img/data-redaction/exiftool.png){ align=right }

-**ExifTool** is the original perl library and command-line application for reading, writing, and editing meta information (Exif, IPTC, XMP, and more) in a wide variety of file formats (JPEG, TIFF, PNG, PDF, RAW, and more).
+**ExifTool** is the original Perl library and command-line application for reading, writing, and editing meta information (Exif, IPTC, XMP, and more) in a wide variety of file formats (JPEG, TIFF, PNG, PDF, RAW, and more).

 It is often a component of other Exif removal applications and in most Linux distribution repositories.